Home First Nations in the Lower Mainland City of Vancouver National Indigenous Peoples Day Events

 The BC Sports Hall of Fame is a great year-round attraction.
 One good reason to check it out in June is the Indigenous Sport Gallery.
 The gallery is a celebration of the contributions that Indigenous communities and athletes have made in the history of sports in British Columbia.
 The gallery also aims to highlight those who have been unfairly left out of the spotlight in the past.

-In 2024, on both June 21st and 22nd, there are complimentary guided tours of the Indigenous Sport Gallery.
-To make the experience even more accessible, the gallery can be explored virtually at indigenoussportgallery.com.
+Two years ago, on both June 21st and 22nd, there were complimentary guided tours of the Indigenous Sport Gallery.
+Hopefully similar tours are available in 2026.

-To learn more either visit bcsportshall.com or see our article about the BC Sports Hall of Fame.
+Visit bcsportshall.com or see our article about the BC Sports Hall of Fame to learn more.

 BC Sports Hall of Fame Indigenous Sport Gallery